TomHarte/CLK/README.md

 * that aims for the lowest possible latency; and
 * 100% accurate emulations, naturally.

-In terms of platforms, it currently contains code the:
+In terms of platforms, it currently contains emulations of the:
 * Acorn Electron;
 * Atari 2600; and
 * Commodore Vic-20 (and Commodore 1540/1).